-Please note that the Center for International Education also maintains an FAQ page about the application process in general.
+The Center for International Education also maintains FAQs about the application process.

-We do not have a fixed deadline, but we start reviewing applications for the fall semester in late January and applications for the spring semester in early September.
-Having your application complete by that time, including the three letters of recommendation, will give you the best chance of competing for one of the open graduate student slots.
+We do not have a fixed deadline, but we start reviewing applications for the fall semester in early February and applications for the spring semester in mid-September.
+Having your application complete by that time, which includes three letters of recommendation, will give you the best chance of competing for one of the open graduate student slots.

 Please note that all applications first need to pass through several review and evaluation steps by the Graduate School and the Center for International Education before they arrive at our department for consideration, which can take a few weeks depending on the time of year.
 Therefore, we recommend starting your application about one year in advance.

-No, this is not necessary, but you are welcome to contact our faculty at any time.
+No, this is not necessary, but you are welcome to contact our faculty anytime.
 However, we strongly recommend that you mention in your Reason Statement which faculty member(s) you are most interested in doing research with.

 The Graduate School requires a minimum cumulative undergraduate grade point average (GPA) of 2.75 on a 4.0 scale for admission to any graduate program.
 The Center for International Education converts GPAs into the U.S. equivalent for international applicants.
 Please check their FAQs or email them at firstname.lastname@example.org for further details.

 Graduate students in the Department of Chemistry & Biochemistry typically have GPAs well above 3.0.
 That said, we examine all applications holistically based on many measures.
 Every application is read in its entirety, and extenuating circumstances that might have affected your GPA are considered.
 High grades in chemistry-related coursework will also help your application.

 10. Is an M.S. degree (or equivalent) required for admission to the Ph.D. program?

 Pursuing a Ph.D. in chemistry requires a baccalaureate degree (or equivalent); a master’s degree is not required.
 Many of our students go directly from a bachelor’s degree to a Ph.D.